comet-dev/CometJS/README.md

 To test if your app is valid, use: ```comet test <app>```
 > Note: Don't hate me, but CometJS is still in development (what do you expect, I am the only one working on this).

+CometJS is simply front-end development, user interaction in all (Comet's UI), and precise back-end development, with plugins and apis working coherently, in order to keep the easy workflow.

 ## Usage
 On the contrary, [npm install](https://www.npmjs.com/package/CometJS) CometJS and get started.
 ```